top of page

 Writing is discovery - and self-discovery

-Many years ago I used to go to the gym after work at least three, and sometimes five, times a week.
+Many years ago I used to go to the gym after a 9-5 working days at least three, and sometimes five, times a week.
 A typical session would be an hour and a quarter.

-So what happened?
-Nine times out of ten I would still manage an hour-plus and leave the session doubly satisfied, but not having punished myself.
-Use this technique to meet your writing goals.
-It could well work for you.
+Nine times out of ten I would still manage an hour-plus and leave the session - doubly satisfied, but not having punished myself.

 Copy-edit AS you write - not just AFTER

 I have talked about reading and re-reading, writing and rewriting to achieve quality results.
 Within this, of course, is copy-editing by a third party.
-Consider introducing this process as you write, rather than finish the novel then send it out to be edited.
-It helps the point I am about to make.
+Essential!

 Writing is - or should be - FUN!